 Step 7: Main assembly

-The final step of assembling is to complete the box by welding all of the individual sections of the shipping container together.
+The final step of assembling is to complete the box by welding all of the individual sections together.
 Typically, the door frames and wall panels are put into position using a crane.
-The final step is for the roof panel to be carefully lowered down onto the container and welded.
-The container should now represent a typical shipping container.
+The final step is for the roof panel to be carefully lowered down and then welded to fit.
+This should now represent a typical container.

 Step 8: Painting and primer

-Once the shipping container has been constructed, it is taken to a workshop to be painted.
+Once the construction is complete, it is taken to a workshop to be painted.
 A primer is applied first to ensure a smooth finish.
-The container is then sprayed with paint several times.
-This is to ensure that the exterior of the container is protected from harsh weather when the container is being transported or used as outdoor storage.
+It is then sprayed with paint several times.
+This is to ensure that the exterior is protected from harsh weather when it is being transported or used as outdoor storage.

 Step 9: Wooden flooring

-Once the container has been painted, wooden flooring is installed inside.
-To do this, plywood panels are placed on top of the floor panel inside of the container.
+Once painted, wooden flooring is installed inside.
+To do this, plywood panels are placed on top of the floor panel inside.
 The panels are varnished with a protective coating before being fitted to make sure that there aren’t any pests or bugs in the wood.

 Step 10: Inspection

-The final step in the manufacturing process is for the finished shipping container to be inspected.
-Shipping containers are tested to ensure that the quality meets the container construction standard required.
+The final step in the manufacturing process is for the finished product to be inspected.
+They are tested to ensure that the quality meets the container construction standard required.
 Testing involves checking various elements, such as sidewall strength, roof strength and maximum weight capacity.
-Final inspection checks and repairs are completed in the shipping container depot.
-If no faults are found, then the shipping container is ready to be sent to its intended destination.
+Final inspection checks and repairs are completed in the shipping depot.
+If no faults are found, then then it is ready to be sent to its intended destination.

 Contact us to learn more about shipping containers

-You can contact our specialist team for more information on shipping containers and their applications.
-We offer a wide selection of new and used shipping containers for purchase and hire.
-This includes our most popular 20ft shipping container, along with 10ft and 40ft containers and other specialist container designs.
+You can contact our specialist team for more information on containers and their applications.
+We offer a wide selection of new and used units for purchase and hire.
+This includes our most popular 20ft, along with 10ft and 40ft and other specialist designs.